trinodb/trino/docs/src/main/sphinx/admin/properties-optimizer.md

 or for mix of distinct and non-distinct aggregations.
 `PRE_AGGREGATE` Computes distinct aggregations using a combination of aggregation and pre-aggregation steps.
-`AUTOMATIC` chooses the strategy automatically.
+`SPLIT_TO_SUBQUERIES` Splits the aggregation input to independent sub-queries, where each subquery computes single distinct aggregation thus improving parallelism `AUTOMATIC` chooses the strategy automatically.

 Single-step strategy is preferred.
 However, for cases with limited concurrency due to